-Average time between a child entering care and moving in with its adoptive family Average number of days between the child entering care and moving in with their adoptive family.
+Children are Healthy and Safe Average time between a child entering care and moving in with its adoptive family Average number of days between the child entering care and moving in with their adoptive family.
 A lower number of days taken to move a child from care into an adoptive family indicates a better performance.

-Performance in 2020/21 - Q1: 415, Q2: 416, Q3: 368, Q4: 386 Despite the Covid-19 pandemic, Lincolnshire continues to achieve target in this measure.
-There has been some delay in getting cases through the courts during Covid , and this will have had some impact on the statistics and data for this year and accounts for the increased timescales.
-As the measure is a 'rolling' 3 yearly average, as we have moved forward the calculation has taken into account more of the time period covered by the pandemic, which has in turn increased the rolling average figure.
-The most recent published comparator data is from the three year period before the pandemic (2015-18), however, Lincolnshire remains better than the national figure (486) from that period, although it is now higher than the statistical neighbours (456.33) from that pre-Covid period.
+About the latest performance Performance in 2020/21 - Q1: 415, Q2: 416, Q3: 368, Q4: 386 With the recent easing and gradual recovery from the Covid-19 pandemic, Lincolnshire continues to achieve target in this measure.
+There continues to be some delay in getting cases through the courts during Covid , and this will continue to have some impact on the statistics and data for this year and accounts for the increased timescales.
+This measure is a 'rolling' 3 yearly average, as we have moved forward the calculation has considered more of the period covered by the pandemic, which has in turn increased the rolling average figure.
+The most recent published comparator data is from the three-year period before the pandemic (2015-18), however, Lincolnshire remains better than the national figure (486) from that period, although it is now higher than the statistical neighbours (456.33) .
 About the target Target set significantly better than national average.

 About the target range A lower value of 490 has been set as this would mean performance is worse than the most recent national figures About benchmarking Benchmarking information is available for 2018, however, 2019 figures have not yet been released.